The adaptive platform trial toolbox

 This guideline was published ON 24 Sep 2024, in response to requests by the World Health Assembly to the Director-General in resolution WHA75.8 (2022) .
 This guidance updates and adapts the previous work of the World Health Organization (WHO) on research capacity for the context of well-designed and well-implemented clinical trials as framed in resolution WHA75.8 (2022).
 It aims to enhance clinical research efficiency, minimize research waste and provide guidance on sustained clinical trials that are always functional and active for endemic conditions and can pivot in time of emergency or pandemics.

-WHO guidance 2024
+Reference : WHO guidance 2024 | 2024

 Why and how should we simulate platform trials?
 Learnings from EU-PEARL